awsdocs/aws-cdk-guide/doc_source/hello_world.md

 **Tip**
 If you don't specify a template, the default is "app," which is the one we wanted anyway, so technically you can leave it out and save four keystrokes\.

 The cdk init command creates a number of files and folders inside the `hello-cdk` directory to help you organize the source code for your AWS CDK app\.
 Take a moment to explore\.
-The structure of a basic app is all there; you'll fill in the details as you progress in this tutorial\.
+The structure of a basic app is all there; you'll fill in the details in this tutorial\.

 If you have Git installed, each project you create using cdk init is also initialized as a Git repository\.
 We'll ignore that for now, but it's there when you need it\.